-This tranquil morning delight in an Andean breakfast with fresh fruit, freshly baked bread and exotic marmalades.
-The rest of the morning is at your leisure for personal explorations of Cusco's many colorful craft shops, museums and plazas.
-Your last culinary adventure has you participating in a hands-on experiential cooking class with the chef at the historic and deluxe Palacio Nazarenas Hotel.
-Learn how to fix local specialties such as the fried Paria cheese with sautéed corn, Trout carpaccio with marinated fennel or the traditional ceviche of black quinoa and Tarwi (Andean soybeans).
-Lunch will follow at their Senzo Restaurant in a vibrant and refined atmosphere.
-This afternoon, we will drive you to the airport in Cusco to catch the flight back to Lima where you'll be assisted with connections to flights home.
-For those departing later in the evening, we recommend dinner reservations at Central, under the direction of well-known Chef Virgilio Martinez and ranked 6th Best Restaurant in the World in 2018 by the World's best 501 or at Astrid & Gaston, owned by most celebrated Peruvian Chef and ambassador of Peruvian cuisine, Gastón Acurio.
+On this tranquil morning, enjoy an Andean breakfast of fresh fruit, freshly baked bread and exotic marmalades.
+You'll have some time at leisure for personal explorations of Cusco's many colorful craft shops, museums and plazas.
+For your last culinary adventure, participate in a hands-on experiential cooking class with a chef/instructor of the Marcelo Batata Restaurant.
+Learn how to fix local specialties such as traditional fish ceviche, black quinoa, Tarwi (Andean soybeans) and Peru's famous stir-fry dish Lomo Saltado made from beef tenderloin.
+You can also try an Alpaca fillet (a low-cholesterol meat).
+Enjoy some small creole and Novo-Andino appetizers while the class continues.
+Taste the results of your cooking experience or try other dishes for lunch at the same venue that offers a casual and charming atmosphere.
+This afternoon, we drive to the airport in Cusco to catch the flight back to Lima where you'll check-in for the international flight home.
+For those departing later in the evening, we recommend dinner reservations at Central, under the direction of well-known Chef Virgilio Martinez and ranked Best Restaurant in the World in 2023 by the World's best 50 or at Astrid & Gaston, owned by most celebrated Peruvian Chef and ambassador of Peruvian cuisine, Gastón Acurio.
 (B,L)